 In a small number of cases the "Don't know" category contains utilisable information and can be used for analysis purposes.
 Thus, for example, the question on the development of the volume of business expected in the current financial year (in comparison to the previous year) includes the category "Don't know yet".
 Another example concerns special labour market programmes from the Federal Employment Agency, which under certain circumstances are not yet known in the establishment.
-In such cases the corresponding variable in the data set is given the code "-1" for "Don't know (yet)/Cannot say/Not known".
-There are ten such questions in the entire 2017 questionnaire (questions 6, 19, 70, 71, 84a, 84b).
-For all other questions there is no separate answer category "Don't know".
+In such cases the corresponding variable in the data set is given its own code for "Don't know (yet)/Cannot say/Not known".
+There are ten such questions in the entire 2018 questionnaire (questions 6, 16, 17, 66c, 71, 72, 73, 79b, 86a, 86b).
+For all other questions there is no separate answer category "Don't know" (or a category with similar content), which is the reason why this category cannot be displayed separately.

-Overall in the 2017 survey, 21 % of all questions/variables had less than 0.5 % missing values, 68 % had less than two percent and 87 % had less than five percent missing values.
-Table 6 provides an overview of the questions with a very high proportion (10 % and more) of missing values.
+Overall in the 2018 survey, 30 % of all questions/variables had less than 0.5 % missing values, 73 % had less than two percent and 90 % had less than five percent missing values.
+Table 8 provides an overview of the questions with a very high proportion (10 % and more) of missing values.
 When evaluating variables with a lot of missing information, possible distortions as a result of this should of course always be borne in mind.